 Getting a place to stay while travelling is a very basic need.
 It would be a little confusing to find a place to stay in a new country.
 Broadly speaking if it’s business travel to India, then you’d be looking for decent, verified rooms at reasonable rates or something above that.
 Do yourself a favour and install these apps OYO Rooms and GoIbibo.

-If you are a budget travel person or looking to travel cheap in India and also at the same time want to get an authentic local experience, then “Couchsurfing” app is the best bet for you!
-Here travel friendly hosts accommodate travellers for free and the onus is more on traveller-host interactions which can prove to be very memorable for both of you.
-The apps Airbnb and StayZilla could also work out in getting cheap accommodations.
+If you are a budget travel person or looking to travel cheaply in India and also at the same time want to get an authentic local experience, then “Couchsurfing” app is the best bet for you!
+Here travel-friendly hosts accommodate travellers for free and the onus is more on traveller-host interactions which can prove to be very memorable for both of you.
+Airbnb could also work out in getting cheap accommodations.

 3. Travel during your travels

 Once you arrive in India you would need transportation to cover the different areas of the country.
 Not all places are accessible by flights.
-Redbus, ixigo, bla bla car and zoomcar are good app options that can let you look up flights, trains, buses, traveller friendly cars and even find cars for hire.
+Redbus, ixigo and zoomcar are good app options that can let you look up flights, trains, buses, traveller friendly cars and even find cars for hire.

 4. Food during your travels